How To Dehydrate Bell Peppers in a Food Dehydrator

 Bell peppers are used in many different dishes, and you can find them fresh or pickled at most grocery stores.

 The best way to get your veggies through both summer AND winter is by dehydrating them, which can be done at home in a matter of hours or days if needed.
+Dehydrating bell peppers is an easy process that allows for longer storage of the vegetables.
 Dehydrated food lasts about three times as long as fresh foods do, so it’s perfect if you don’t have access to grocery stores throughout the year—or even want some delicious flavor without paying high prices every time they’re available outside their growing seasons!
 But how to dehydrate bell peppers?
 If you have a food dehydrator, then it is as easy as following these steps!

 Ingredients: